Astronomy and e-textiles

 Making connections between a museum display and the technology learning area

-PLD facilitator, Pippa Lawlor, has been working with primary and intermediate schools to build connections between an annual Matariki exhibition at Kiwi North museum and the technology learning area.
+PLD facilitator, Pippa Lawlor, worked with primary and intermediate schools to build connections between an annual Matariki exhibition at Kiwi North museum and the technology learning area.

 Kiwi North in Whangarei celebrates Matariki with an exhibition that makes connections to local iwi, drawing on museum taonga.
 Each year the Matariki exhibition has a different theme or focus and the themes generally link back to navigation.